AEKandil/Kasper-/README.md

 ##Html, Html5, Css, Css3

-and i very proud abot that
+and i very proud about it.

+and all copy right is save (: